Floriquek/Pac2/README.md

 root@kek:/home/wrenchie/Pac2/networking# terraform destroy
 [ ... snip ... ]
 ```

-Of course, just like in Pac1, we need to build our environment with the help of amihost.tfvars:
+Anywayz, just like in Pac1, we need to build our environment with the help of amihost.tfvars, when located in "instance" folder:

 ```
 root@kek:/home/wrenchie/Pac2/instance# terraform init